DarianHarrison/rust_samples/notes.md

 A string is a collection of characters.
 We’ve mentioned the String type previously, but in this chapter we’ll talk about it in depth.
 A hash map allows you to associate a value with a particular key.
 It’s a particular implementation of the more general data structure called a map.

+Note that String and Vec<T> are considered smart pointers

 # 9. Error Handling